-A group of people from across Australia with different backgrounds and experience who have come together under one banner because they believe that Australians living in the rural and remote areas of this country have the right to receive a reasonable level of health care.
+Group of people from across Australia with different backgrounds and experience who have come together under one banner because they believe that Australians living in the rural and remote areas of this country have the right to receive a reasonable level of health care.

-Indigenous Allied Health Australia see here
+Indigenous Allied Health Australia see link

 For health professionals, to network or share information and ideas.

-Medicine Talk see here
+Medicine Talk see link

 Indigenous Australians may have difficulty obtaining medicines and may use them less.